 The designers at LOLSMG used visuals like icons, decorative fonts, and conceptual images to make their user persona guide more engaging.
 Plus, there are already a ton of free infographic templates that you can use as a starting point.

 10. Make sure the designs reflect the personas.

 To make your user persona guides more memorable, use design elements that reflect each individual persona.
 Think about how you can use design to reflect their age, jobs, and interests.
 For example, if one of your personas is a 20-something in the tech industry, use bold, quirky fonts or colors in their persona guide.

-Take a look at this gamer user persona, and how the design reflects his interests and problems.
+Look at this gamer user persona and how the design reflects his interests and problems.

-11. Thoroughly research your users’ motivations and pain points, then highlight them.
+11. Research your users’ motivations and pain points, then highlight them.

-When you start the actual research into specific personas it is important to look at both the motivations and pain points of each.
-A few guides that I saw while collecting user persona examples focused on only one or the other.
+When you start the actual research into specific personas, it is important to look at the motivations and pain points of each.
+A few guides I saw while collecting user persona examples focused on only one or the other.

 To truly create an accurate user persona, you need to thoroughly research both your users’ motivations and pain points.

 For example, this highly qualified influencer finds it difficult to attend events (maybe because he’s a cat), and maybe your product can help them out.